skze/bibliotheca/PM-quality-intro.md

 steven brown : Lean :LinkedIn Learning

-### Applying Six-Sigma in projects
+#### Six-Sigma

-it is a process improvement technique created around statistics and statistical process control metrics

-> we want to reduce defects by minimizing the variabliity in the process and we can do this by using process DMAIC
+This is a process improvement technique created around statistics and statistical process control metrics and focuses on reducing product variability in order to increase quality.
+It's main objective is to reduce product or process defects by minimizing the variabiilty in the process. it follows the DMAIC methodology (see below).
+Although this process was developed primarily for industrial context such as
+Hardware, in theory it can be applicable to any process defined including SW development

+DMAIC Methodology:
-Define : define what to do, process
+* Define : define what to do, process
-Measure: select metrics for measurement
+* Measure: select metrics for measurement
-Analyze: check the results and identify sources of variability
+* Analyze: check the results and identify sources of variability
-Improve: improve the process (by selecting the best combiination of veriables)
+* Improve: improve the process (by selecting the best combiination of veriables)
-Control: keep control over the selected improved process
+* Control: keep control over the selected improved process

-This process focuese in industrial level HW and ddevelopments - but in theory should be applicable to any process defined including SW development

-> objective: reduce variability -= in order to increase quality

 #### Agile